Azure/azure-sdk-for-java/sdk/communication/CONTRIBUTING.md

 ## Submitting a Pull Request

-The easiest way for you to test and not worry about any breaking changes you may cause is to create a fork from the [Java Azure SDK repo](https://github.com/Azure/azure-sdk-for-java).
-After downloading your repo, make sure to add the original repo as an upstream.
-To do this, use the `git remote add upstream https://github.com/Azure/azure-sdk-for-java`.

-Create a branch for any new feature you may want to add and when your changes are ready, push your branch to the origin.
-Because the upstream was already set, if you go to the Java Azure SDK repo you will see a message saying that you pushed changes to your fork and give you the option to create a PR from your fork to the original repo.

-Make sure to name your PR with the following format when you are ready to submit it: [Communication] - `package-you-are-updating` - `pr-description`.
+Follow the general [contributing guide](https://github.com/Azure/azure-sdk-for-java/blob/master/CONTRIBUTING.md) for instructions on the GitHub Forks / Pull requests model we use for our submissions.
+Make sure to name your PR with the following format once you are ready to submit it: [Communication] - `package-you-are-updating` - `pr-description`.

 Additionally, write a good description about what your PR does in the description section of the PR itself.
 This will help your reviewers have a better understanding of what you are trying to accomplish in your PR.